+'''

 p4 client -d -f stlouis

+'''

-Deleting a user's client spec automatically reverts all files opened by that client, and also removes that client's "have list".
-Note that it does not affect any files in the workspace actually used by that client; the files can still be accessed by other employees.
+Deleting a client workspace specification automatically reverts all files opened in that workspace, and also removes that workspace's "have list".
+Note that it does not affect any files in the workspace actually used by that user; the files can still be accessed by other employees.